underscoreio/essential-scala/src/pages/intro/index.md

 ---
 layout: page
-title: Everything is an Object
+title: Expressions, Types, and Values
 ---

 In this chapter we look at the fundamentals of Scala: **expressions, types, and values**.
 Understanding these concepts is necessary to build a mental model of how Scala programs work.